-Tip: If DB2 does not start after you issue the DSMSERV FORMAT command, you might need to disable the file system mount option NOSUID.
-If this option is set on the file system that contains the DB2 instance owner directory, or on any file system that contains the DB2 database, active logs, archive logs, failover logs, or mirrored logs, the option must be disabled to start the system.
+If the Db2 database does not start after you run the DSMSERV FORMAT command, you might have to disable the file system mount option NOSUID.
+You must disable the option to start the system in the following circumstances:

-After you disable the NOSUID option, remount the file system and then start DB2 by issuing the following command:
+- If the option is set on the file system that contains the Db2 instance owner directory. - If the option is set on any file system that contains the Db2 database, active logs, archive logs, failover logs, or mirrored logs.

-db2start
+After you disable the NOSUID option, remount the file system and then start the Db2 database by running the following command: db2start